AppGosu/Arduino-android-Library/README.md

 Arduino-android-Library for AppGosu

-Desing your onw android app using this library.
+Design your own android app using this library.

 no eclipse, no android SDK